Ozonised/LCD-library-for-AVR/README.md

 A list of supported display is given below.
 Check out the [examples](/examples) directory, contains example code on the various features, to get you started with this library.

 # How to use:
+1. Include the liquidCrystalDisplay.h and liquidCrystalDisplay.c in your project directory.
+2.

 ## Supported displays:
 It supports 8 * 1, 8 * 2 and 16 * 2 lcd.